Azure/azure-kusto-microhack/README.md

 ### Challenge 6: Going more advanced with KQL

 #### Task 1: Declaring variables
-Write a query to create a table of the 10 device Ids which have the highest Shock, from the last 1 day.
+Use a **'let'** statement to create a list of the 10 device Ids which have the highest Shock.
 Then, use this list in a following query to find the average temperature of these 10 devices.

-You can use the **'let'** statement to set a variable name equal to an expression or a function, or to create views (a virtual tables based on the result-set of another query.
-Just like a real table, a view contains rows and columns. ). let statements are useful for:
+You can use the **'let'** statement to set a variable name equal to an expression or a function. let statements are useful for:
 - Breaking up a complex expression into multiple parts, each represented by a variable.
 - Defining constants outside of the query body for readability.